 Escorted hiking trips or arctic voyages

-Dominated by the world’s second largest icecap, Greenland only has a narrow coastal fringe of rugged mountains and intensely green valleys which remain ice free where a small, resilient community live.
-90% of the population live in scattered settlements along the west coast, including the capital Nuuk and Disko Bay, renowned for its monumental icebergs.
+Dominated by the world’s second largest icecap, Greenland only has a narrow coastal fringe of rugged mountains and green valleys which remain ice free and where a small, resilient community live.
+90% of the population live in scattered settlements along the west coast, which includes the capital Nuuk and Disko Bay, renowned for its monumental icebergs.
 In contrast, East Greenland is virtually uninhabited outside the Ammassalik area.
 This remote region has breathtaking scenery, ice-flecked fjords and dragonback peaks.
 Isolated and authentic, South Greenland is not only home to majestic fjords and mighty glaciers, but also rich history and culture.

 Greenland Trip Types and Experiences

 We offer a range of holidays in Greenland, many of which can be tailor-made to suit your interests, time-frame and budget.
 Whether you prefer small-group tours or independent exploration, cruise holidays or hiking adventures.